A-M-GR/Thesis/README.md

 Moreover inside the "Connection.php" file, you can connect your website with your database.

 # Database
-I create a database using the PHPmyAdmin tool of the XAMPP.
+I create a database named "test" using the PHPmyAdmin tool of the XAMPP.
-Inside the database, I create two tables: main_table and user_problem_text.Main_table has 2 columns Username and password and the user_problem_text has also two columns named problem_text and location.
+Inside the database, I create two tables: main_table and user_problem_text.
+Main_table has 2 columns Username and password and the user_problem_text has also two columns named problem_text and location.